 Green Communities Funding: Embargo has been lifted – we can now talk about the Cowell Gym $118,000 grant.
 Terry will be working with FRCOG on bidding the Cowell Gym project.
 More to come.

-Eversource Meeting: George and Tom met with Matthew Secovich of Eversource and some others to explore capacity limits in the Eversource grid system in our region.
+Eversource Meeting: George and Tom met virtually with Matthew Secovich of Eversource and one other to explore capacity limits in the Eversource grid system in our region.
 They assured that for home installations there is not a problem.
 They have a hosting connectivity app map that one can plug an address into and it will show the line and what the remaining capacity is.
-They said for projects under $150 kw there is not significant pressure on the lines.
+They said for projects under 150 kw there is not significant pressure on the lines.

 The line and sub-station hub on Colrain-Shelburne road by the highway garage is starting to max out.
 Can apply for an assessment – they have 10 days to respond once you apply.